 It’s not all talky too.
 Silences fill Blue Jay too.
-And it’s in this quietness that allows us, the audience, to reflect with the characters—building up the impact of its climax.
+And it’s in this quietness that allows us, the audience, to reflect on the characters—building up the impact of its climax.

 This is a less-is-more film.
-Its simplicity and short-runtime match its theme of a fleeting instance of romantic nostalgia without going overly sentimental in filler fluff.
-Its minimal approach lends for a balance of naturalistic conversations and brief quiet.
+Its simplicity and short runtime match its theme of a fleeting instance of romantic nostalgia without going overly sentimental in filler fluff.
+Its minimal approach lends to a balance of naturalistic conversations and brief quiet.

 And the music score is excellent too.
 It’s one of the most underrated aspects of this underrated film.
 The lush piano and pads of composer Julian Wass enhance so much of the nostalgic tone of this film— Anchoring shots of Pacific Northwest bliss.

 Much like Blue Jay, Paddleton also has the same level of relatability and warmth.
 But this time with more ponderous themes and subject matter.

 Like Paulson in Blue Jay, Duplass’s chemistry with Ray Romano in Paddleton is endearing and heartfelt.
 Scenes of platonic hangouts feel genuine, and scenes of shattering news and challenges feel heartbreaking.
 And it’s these two’s performances, especially from Romano, that make this film an emotional rollercoaster.

 Everything feels grounded in its sense of quirky and heartbreaking realism, from the affectionately named game the protagonists call Paddleton to confessions of illness and regrets.